 Step 2 – Apply Thinset

 Begin at one corner on the top of the backsplash.
-Apply a thin, even coat of thinset to the backsplash.
+Apply a thin, even coat of thin-set to the backsplash.
 It is best to apply to a small area that can accommodate 2 to 3 tiles.
 If you apply over a wide area, the adhesive is likely to dry before you attach the tiles.
-Scrape the thinset with the notched end of the trowel.
-This facilitates a good grip when the tile is attached.
+Groove the thin-set with the notched end of the trowel.
+This will prevent the formation of air pockets and will provide much better adhesion for the tiles.

 Step 3 – Attach Pebble Tiles

-Take one tile and press it firmly into the thinset.
-Do not apply too much pressure as it will sink the tile into the adhesive.
+Take one tile and press it firmly into the thin-set, but without applying excessive pressure as it will sink the tile into the adhesive.
 This will create a messy surface which makes it harder to install effectively.
-Use a rubber mallet to gently tap all round the tile.
+Use a rubber mallet to gently tap all around the tile.
 Only the mesh backing should go into the adhesive.
 This facilitates proper attachment.
-Use a plastic knife to help you distribute the thinset.
+Use a notched trowel to apply the thin-set.
 Take the next tile and place it right next to the first tile.
 You should aim for a seamless appearance.
-Use the same technique used for the first tile to attach the tile.
+Use the same technique used for the first time to attach the tile.
 Work in this way until the entire backsplash is covered with tiles.
-Allow 2 to 3 hours for the adhesive to cure.
+Thin-set requires 24 hours to fully cure.

 Step 4 – Apply Sealant